ibm-cloud-docs/power-iaas/faq.md

 The serial number is available after you deploy your virtual server instance and you can choose to display the serial number system value.

-You must pin the IBM i virtual server instances that use the IBM i licenses.
+Pin the IBM i virtual server instances that use the IBM i licenses.
 If you do not pin the virtual server instances and request a migration to a different host, the serial numbers changes, and the IBM i license will not work.

 ## What should I do If I do not see the latest information in the UI?
 {: #ui-not-updated}